cloudfoundry/community/governing-board/charter-with-toc.md

     -   ii) resolving technical issues, technical disagreements, and escalations within the projects and technical working groups;

-    -   iii) setting the priorities of individual releases to ensure coherence and proper sequencing;
+    -   iii) coordinating project releases with the technical working groups;

     -   iv) approving the creation and dissolution of technical working groups and leadership changes within technical working groups;